DreamCloud flash sale starting November 8: Get 25% off all products + $599 in free accessories

-Balanced Construction: For many sleepers, hybrids represent the best of both worlds.
-The memory foam and latex comfort layers provide decent body-conforming and pressure relief, as well as motion isolation for couples.
+Balanced construction: Hybrids represent the best of both worlds.
+Based on our extensive testing of hybrids, we’ve found that the memory foam and latex comfort layers provide decent body-conforming and pressure relief, as well as motion isolation for couples.
 Meanwhile, the coil layers ensure strong support and stability for the entire bed.
 Coils also promote steady airflow to keep the bed cool.

 Definition: Innersprings are constructed with polyfoam comfort layers and steel coil support cores.
 The coils may be encased in fabric, or pocketed, or open and joined together with wires known as helicals.
 Innerspring mattresses are generally inexpensive, with an average price range of $900 to $1,100.

-Responsive and Supportive: As the name implies, innersprings have exceptionally bouncy surfaces that conform very little and feel responsive to sleepers.
+Responsive and supportive: As the name implies, innersprings have exceptionally bouncy surfaces.
+Our testing team finds that innersprings conform very little and feel responsive.
 The coils also offer enhanced support, making many innersprings well-suited to heavier people.
 Many couples find the responsive surfaces very good for sex, as well.

 Definition: Latex is a material derived from the sap of rubber tree plants.
 An all-latex bed will typically consist of softer, contouring latex in the comfort layer and denser, firmer material in the support core.
 The latex may be organic or natural, meaning it contains few (if any) chemical fillers.
 Blended or synthetic latex is made with more chemical components.
 Latex beds have an average price range of $1,600 to $2,000.

-Long-lasting comfort: Latex is exceptionally durable and will not deteriorate as quickly as mattress foam.
+Long-lasting comfort: Latex is exceptionally durable and will not deteriorate as quickly as mattresses made with foam.
 This is especially true for organic and natural latex.
 This ensures a healthy expected lifespan for most all-latex mattresses.
-The material offers a comfortable balance of body-conforming and responsiveness, and also sleeps fairly cool due to its natural breathability.
+When testing latex beds, our testers experience a comfortable balance of body-conforming and responsiveness.
+They also find that latex beds sleep fairly cool due to the material’s natural breathability.

-Customizable feel: The major benefit of airbeds is the high level of customization.
+Customizable feel: Compared to other mattress types that our team has tested, the major benefit of airbeds is the high level of customization.
 The best airbeds can be programmed for a wide range of firmness levels, from soft and closely conforming to extra firm and supportive.
 However, customers should note airbeds are usually very expensive.
 The average model costs between $2,000 and $2,400 in a queen size, and some have price-points that exceed $4,000.

 Definition: A foam mattress will feature memory foam and/or polyfoam comfort layers over a high-density polyfoam base.
 Foam models sold today offer the widest firmness range, and customers can choose from beds that are soft, firm, or somewhere in the middle.
 The average foam mattress costs $900 to $1,200.

-Pressure-relieving Cradle: Foam mattresses have a unique feel.
-The comfort layers contour closely to the sleepers body to create a sinking feeling akin to sleeping “in” – as opposed to “on” – the mattress.
+Pressure-relieving cradle: Foam beds are one of the more common types of mattresses, and our testers have tried out hundreds of them.
+We’ve found that the comfort layers in a foam bed contour closely to your body to create a sinking feeling akin to sleeping “in” – as opposed to “on” – the mattress.
 This aligns the spine and reduces pressure on the shoulders, back, hips, and other sensitive areas.
 Most foam beds also excel at motion isolation and do not produce any noise.

-Lastly, mattress shoppers should make a checklist of important features and qualities when comparing different brands and models.
-This allows them to make a selection based on their own needs and preferences.
-Mattress companies can be somewhat misleading with their terminology, advertising beds with “high coil counts,” “universal comfort,” “eco-friendly foam,” and other features that are either exaggerated or inaccurate.
+When shopping for a mattress, we recommend making a checklist of important features and qualities when comparing different brands and models.
+This allows you to make a selection based on your own needs and preferences – especially since mattress companies can be somewhat misleading with their terminology, advertising beds with “high coil counts,” “universal comfort,” “eco-friendly foam,” and other features that are either exaggerated or inaccurate.